-Many members of the Company's senior management team have extensive experience in the Company's industry and with its business, products and customers.
-The loss of the technical knowledge, management expertise and knowledge of the Company's operations of one or more members of the core management team could result in a diversion of management resources, as the remaining members of management would need to cover the duties of any senior executive who leaves the Company and would need to spend time usually reserved for managing the Company's business to search for, hire and train new members of management.
-The loss of some or all of the Company's senior executives could negatively affect the Company's ability to develop and pursue its business strategy, which could materially adversely affect the Company's business, results of operations or financial condition.
+Many members of the Company's management team have extensive experience in the Company's industry and with its business, products and customers.
+The loss of the technical, management and operational knowledge and expertise of one or more members of the management team could result in a diversion of management resources, as the remaining members of management would need to cover the duties of any senior executive who leaves the Company and would need to spend time usually reserved for managing the Company's business to search for, hire and train new members of management.
+The loss of some or all of the members of Company's management team, particularly if combined with difficulties in finding qualified substitutes, could negatively affect the Company's ability to develop and pursue its business strategy, which could materially adversely affect the Company's business, results of operations or financial condition.